citizensadvice/build-and-private-ecr-push-action/README.md

 - **Branch** or **Tag** on push events or **PR Source Branch** for pull request events, e.g. `main`, `v1.0.0`, `feature`
 - **latest**

+These can be overridden using the `tags_override` input.

 Please note that the ECR repository must be created beforehand.
 Repository creation is not currently within the scope of this Action.